Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)

 There appears to be an association between breast implant illness symptoms and the connective tissue or autoimmune diseases such as scleroderma, rheumatoid arthritis, and lupus.
 Some studies suggest that silicone breast implants for breast augmentation and restoration may increase an individual’s risk of developing autoimmune symptoms and autoimmune disorders.
 However, at this time, the evidence is not strong enough to show a direct relationship between silicone implants and autoimmune disease.

 Currently, there are no diagnostic tests or criteria for breast implant illness.
 However, health authorities such as the U.S. Food and Drug Administration (FDA) are in the process of characterizing BII as a health condition, and health research on BII complications of silicone gel-filled breast implants and other types is on-going.
+I take some pills on https://gmi3.com/buy-prednisone-online/ a regular basis and use Prednisone only when I have the disease flare-ups.
+It always helps me, though the side effects sometimes go tough on me.
+I get aggressive, so my family has hard times with me too.
+But they all understand how important this treatment is for me and support me in every possible way.

 There are several approaches to treating breast implant illnesses.
 In many women, getting breast surgery to remove the implantation breast as well as the surrounding capsules will alleviate the implant symptoms and improve the patient’s health.
 In this treatment, the patient undergoes a bloc capsulectomy, which is the removal of the implant and the capsule in one piece.